 D. Brady Material

 Unless a defendant has waived the right to Brady material, the Government shall deem all such material to have been requested at the time of the defendant's first appearance with counsel or the time of waiver of the right to counsel.
-The Government is encouraged to produce all such material as soon as reasonably practicable to avoid any delays necessitated by the Court's obligation to allow the defense adequate time to prepare.
+In addition to its disclosure obligations under Brady, the Government is expected to disclose all evidence and information that tends to negate the guilt of the accused or mitigates the offense as soon as reasonably practicable.
+Failure to disclose such information before a defendant’s guilty plea may violate ethical standards.

 E. Jencks Act Statements